 Terracini was succeeded by jazz pianist, composer and conductor Paul Grabowsky, who programmed the 2007 Festival (which was also re-named the Queensland Music Festival) before leaving to become Artistic Director of the Adelaide Festival.

 The 2009 and 2011 Festivals were directed by leading Australian artist Deborah Conway, whose programs developed the QMF reputation and reach, creating deep long term community engagement in regional Queensland, using the finest Australian artists, combined with daring commissions for Brisbane stages, with music at their core.

-The 2013 and 2015 Festivals have been directed by James Morrison, whose hallmark has been large scale participation programs, achieving a Guinness World Records title for the World’s Largest Orchestra (7,224 players performing at Suncorp Stadium), and the largest-ever QMF commission, Under This Sky, featuring a cast of 728, together with music commissions and performances by world-class musicians all over the state.
+The 2013 and 2015 Festivals were directed by James Morrison, whose hallmark has been large-scale participation programs, achieving a Guinness World Records title for the World’s Largest Orchestra (7,224 players performing at Suncorp Stadium), and the largest-ever QMF commission, Under This Sky, featuring a cast of 728, together with music commissions and performances by world-class musicians all over the state.